Remi-Gau/jekyll-primer/marimo_md.md

 # Marimo in Jekyll (markdoww)

-This page shows how to use [Marimo notebooks](https://docs.marimo.io/) in a Jekyll website using pure HTML.
+This page shows how to use [Marimo notebooks](https://docs.marimo.io/) in a Jekyll website using markdown.

 See this post for more information.